At Red & Black Music, we believe in free trade. This means that trade is left to its natural course without tariffs, quotas, or other restrictions.

 We have experienced first hand a wide range of professionalism among musicians (documented in this blog).
 We believe that the rates should be relative to this: i.e., a musician cannot justify charging professional rates if they do not conduct themselves in a professional, accountable and reliable manner.
 We've seen it many times that musicians are too quick to adopt politically correct standpoints and 'blindly' quote Musicians' Union rates, but never think twice about the implications and repercussions of breaching a contractual agreement, even if it results in financial losses for the label and other musicians.
 In our opinion, this widens the disparity between available opportunities and musicians who are prepared to be compliant.

-Just to clarify: while the Musicians' Union rates are a useful tool to shape the profession and a reminder not to undermine our worth, there is a narrow line between knowing what you 'could' be quoting, and what you 'should' be quoting.
+Just to clarify: while the Musicians' Union rates are a useful reminder not to undermine our worth, there is a narrow line between knowing what you 'could' be quoting, and what you 'should' be quoting.
 For example, it's unrealistic to expect musicians to be paid minimum £144 per head for a jazz club gig; the promoter will simply hire another production.
 In other words, it's both an enforcement and a denial of what actually happens.

 What if musicians are hiring a venue and promoting an event themselves?
 Will the musicians still demand the standard Musicians' Union rate?
 Who will enforce these sorts of regulations at ground level if it's a less 'formal' arrangement such as a 'group' venture?
 Who will be liable for picking up the pieces (financial losses) when the lead vocalist cancels, the show has to be pulled as a result and the label/musicians are charged a hefty bill from the venue (staffing and technicians) and marketing overheads?